Savoy Hotel and Grill

-The Savoy Hotel and Grill was a historic hotel and restaurant in Kansas City, Missouri.
-The Savoy Hotel was the oldest continuously operating hotel in the United States west of the Mississippi River until it closed in 2016 to undergo extensive renovation by 21c Museum Hotels and reopened in 2018.
-In 1974 it was listed on the National Register of Historic Places as "Savoy Hotel and Grill".
-It is now called "21c Museum Hotel Kansas City".
+The Savoy Hotel and Grill is a historic hotel and restaurant in Kansas City, Missouri.
+It was the oldest continuously operating hotel in the United States west of the Mississippi River until it closed for renovations in 2016.
+It was listed on the National Register of Historic Places in 1974.

 History

-Kansas City's Hotel Savoy was built in 1888.
-It was built by the owners of the Arbuckle Coffee Company.
-In 1903 the original hotel was remodeled and the west wing was added featuring the Savoy Grill dining room.
-The Savoy Grill was the oldest continuously operating restaurant in Kansas City, Missouri, until it closed in 2016.
+The structure was built in 1888 by the owners of the Arbuckle Coffee Company and opened in 1889 as the Hotel Thorne.
+It was renamed the Hotel Savoy in 1894.
+In 1903, the hotel was remodeled and the west wing was added, featuring the Savoy Grill dining room.
+The Savoy Grill was the oldest continuously operating restaurant in Kansas City, Missouri, until it closed with the hotel for renovations in 2016.

 In the early 1900s, the Savoy was a luxury destination for travelers arriving by train in Kansas City.
 It was the first hotel seen by travelers as they entered the city from the old Union Depot.
 With the depression of the 1930s and the later shift toward suburban living, the hotel began to fall into disrepair, although the restaurant remained active.
 The Savoy was listed on the National Register of Historic Places on December 30, 1974., and renovation of the hotel into a bed and breakfast began in 1985.
 The renovation project was undertaken by owner Don Lee.
 Lee had purchased the Savoy Grill in 1960 and the entire Savoy Hotel in 1965.
 During the renovation, care was taken to preserve original pieces of the hotel that were still in usable condition, including the original reception desk and stained glass artwork.
 The Savoy Grill included the original carved oak bar, high beamed ceilings, murals painted in 1903 by Edward Holslag, and the famous Booth No. 4, which was frequented by Harry and Bess Truman.

+The hotel closed in 2016 for extensive renovations costing $50 million and reopened in 2018 as the 21c Museum Hotel, a part of a hotel chain themed around contemporary art.

+The hotel was sold in January 2025 and the art theming was abandoned.
+Avion Hospitality assumed management and the hotel was restored to its historic name as Hotel Savoy Kansas City, Tapestry Collection by Hilton.